JonathonLeonard/paleoReef/README.md

 The approach relies on _(1)_ paleo-environmental ocean variables from the HadCM3 ([BRIDGE](https://www.paleo.bristol.ac.uk)) coupled atmosphere-ocean-vegetation Hadley Centre climate models, _(2)_ the observed modern photozoan-T factory defined after [Michel et al.](https://www.researchgate.net/profile/Julien-Michel-5/publication/333885781_Marine_carbonate_factories_a_global_model_of_carbonate_platform_distribution/links/5d3b098e299bf1995b4cd0ad/Marine-carbonate-factories-a-global-model-of-carbonate-platform-distribution.pdf), _(3)_ the updated continental margins and paleocoastlines dataset available on [Zenodo](https://doi.org/10.5281/zenodo.3903163) based on the paleogeography maps from the [PALEOMAP](https://zenodo.org/records/5460860) project, and _(4)_ sediment flux derived from global scale landscape evolution model for the Phanerozoic [HydroShare](www.hydroshare.org/resource/0106c156507c4861b4cfd404022f9580).
 In addition, sensitivity tests are making use of the fossil records from the Paleo Reefs PARED [database](https://www.paleo-reefs.pal.uni-erlangen.de).

+**Environmental variables used for BIOMOD2 SDM and associated ensemble results for both CO2 scenarios are available from [Zenodo](https://zenodo.org/records/10073628)**.